UAV-Bro/MomentumDrones/DEV-7/readme.txt

-Welcome to the monster quad repo!
+Welcome to the DEV-7 repo!
-Check out the Moster Quad.pdf for build instrucions and notes.
+Check out the DEV-7.pdf for build instructions and notes.
 Please reach out for questions.
+Email info@momentumdrones.com
 Cheers
 Bill